kimballi/TylerSISK12/README.md

 This allows you to easily switch from SDMRTrain to SDMRT to run the query.

-Please run the CreateAuditTable before running any of the update scripts to track your changes.

 Feel free to contact me with questions.

 kimberleeleech@gmail.com